patrickfav/website-favre/content/opensource/2023-02-25-a-hugo-shortcode-that-obfuscates-email-addresses/index.md

 ---
-title: 'Snippet: A hugo shortcode that obfuscates email addresses to make it more difficult for b...'
+title: 'Snippet: A hugo shortcode that obfuscates email addresses'
 date: 2023-02-25
 lastmod: 2023-02-26
-lastfetch: 2023-02-26T11:55:55.838Z
+lastfetch: 2023-02-26T14:36:04.409Z
-description: 'A hugo shortcode that obfuscates email addresses to make it more difficult for bots to crawl it from your website.
+description: 'A hugo shortcode that obfuscates email addresses; makes it more difficult for bots to crawl it from your website.
 Add the html file to your "layouts/shortcodes/" folder then you can use it in your content.'
-summary: 'A hugo shortcode that obfuscates email addresses to make it more difficult for bots to crawl it from your website.
+summary: 'A hugo shortcode that obfuscates email addresses; makes it more difficult for bots to crawl it from your website.
 Add the html file to your "layouts/shortcodes/" folder then you can use it in your content.'
-aliases: [/l/5801259898ca]
+aliases: [/link/4sh8eqre]
-slug: 2023/a-hugo-shortcode-that-obfuscates-email-addresses-to-make-it-more-difficult-for-b
+slug: 2023/a-hugo-shortcode-that-obfuscates-email-addresses
 tags: ["HTML", "Text"]
 keywords: ["HTML", "Text"]
 alltags: ["HTML", "Text"]